Can Weed Cause Kidney Stones (or Help Relieve Symptoms)?

 What Can Cause Kidney Stones?

-Kidney stones can be extremely painful, so it’s important to know about the various causes.
-If you experience any of the following conditions, you may be at a higher risk of developing kidney stones.
-You may be able to reduce the risk by speaking with your doctor about ways to stay hydrated and possibly modify your diet.
+Kidney stones can be extremely painful, so knowing the various causes is important.
+You can help reduce the risk by speaking with your doctor about ways to stay hydrated and modify your diet.

 Risk factors include: